Refrigerant Recovery Standards Texas: EPA Compliance Guide

 Technician Certification Categories

-At Jupitair HVAC, I hold EPA Section 608 Universal Certification, ensuring our team can handle any refrigerant type safely and legally.
-This certification, combined with our Texas TACL license, means every recovery procedure we perform meets or exceeds federal and state requirements.
+At Jupitair HVAC, I hold EPA Section 608 Universal Certification, which means I can handle any refrigerant type safely and legally.
+That, combined with our Texas TACL license, means every recovery we do meets or exceeds both federal and state requirements.

 Certification Maintenance and Updates